chef/chef-web-docs/chef_master/source/platform_overview.rst

 Compliance
 -----------------------------------------------------

 Chef Automate creates customizable reports that identify compliance issues, security risks, and outdated software.
-You can write your own compliance rules in InSpec, or you can get started quickly by using built-in profiles, which are predefined rule sets for a variety of security frameworks, such as Center for Internet Security (CIS) benchmarks, included as part of Chef Automate.
+You can write your own compliance rules in Chef InSpec, or you can get started quickly by using built-in profiles, which are predefined rule sets for a variety of security frameworks, such as Center for Internet Security (CIS) benchmarks, included as part of Chef Automate.

 For information on the integrated reporting capabilities in Chef Automate, see `Compliance Overview </chef_automate_compliance.html>`__.